 Today’s need for new metrics to measure and redefine growth is reflected in corporate concepts like the Triple Bottom Line – also known as People, Planet, Profit or the Three Pillars of Sustainability, which capture an expanded spectrum of economic, ecological and social values and criteria for measuring organizational (and societal) success.
 But one of the most progressive and interesting concepts in recent years springs from an unexpected source:

 In 2008 the small nation of Bhutan pioneered the concept of gross national happiness (GNH) to promote sustainable development, preservation and promotion of cultural values, conservation of the natural environment and establishment of good governance.
+See more about the concept here:

 Who would have believed that this would be recognized as more than a quaint Buddhist exercise in a small far-away country?
-Nevertheless, new measures of life quality and wellbeing are gaining ground in the Western world – like the United Nations’ Human Development Index (HDI), the European Commission’s Beyond GPD initiative and French President Sarkozy’s Commission on the Measurement of Economic Performance and Social Progress >
+Nevertheless, new measures of life quality and wellbeing are gaining ground in the Western world – like the United Nations’ Human Development Index (HDI), the European Commission’s Beyond GPD initiative and French President Sarkozy’s Commission on the Measurement of Economic Performance and Social Progress.

 Progress is being made – but none of the new measures, initiatives or systems have been taken into the mainstream yet.
 As economist Hazel Henderson and system theorist Fridtjof Capra point out in a report on qualitative growth, the global transition to sustainability is no longer a conceptual nor a technical problem, but remains a problem of values and political will.